-As of December 31, 2016, we employed 13,755 employees.
-Approximately 790 of our employees at four of our facilities, or approximately 6% of our workforce, are represented by labor unions.
-We have not experienced a strike or work stoppage at any of our facilities and in the opinion of management overall employee relations are good.
-New executive orders, administrative rules and changes in National Labor Relations could increase organizational activity at locations where employees are currently not represented by a labor organization.
+As of December 31, 2017, we employed 12,875 full- and part-time employees.
+Approximately 810 of our employees at three of our facilities, or approximately 6% of our workforce, are represented by labor unions.
+We have not experienced a strike or work stoppage at any of our facilities and, in the opinion of management, overall employee relations are good.
+New executive orders, administrative rules and changes in National Labor Relations could increase organizing activity at locations where employees are currently not represented by a labor organization.
 Increases in organizational activity or any future work stoppages could have a material adverse effect on our business, financial condition, or results of operations.